Tips and ideas on how to enjoy a road trip with kids.

 However, kids are kids, and this can still happen even after you’ve made sure everyone took their potty break at your last stop.
 If you’re lucky, you’ll have an exit or rest area nearby.
 If not, have an empty water bottle on hand for the boys and a portable potty with potty liners for the girls.
 We had an empty bottle in the car on our last trip, but it didn’t get used a single time even though the car was filled with mostly boys.
 Making sure they use the bathroom at every stop did the trick.

-Talk to your kids.
 Movies are great at keeping the kids entertained for a while but on long trips, even movies can get old.
-Change it up, turn off the movie, and connect with your kids.
+Change it up, turn off the movie, and connect with your kids through conversation.
 Talk about the things they’re interested in, or ask them questions they will want to answer.
 Here is a list of 100 questions to ask kids.

 Extra road trip tips